Download free federal resume templates

 Open with a strong professional summary.

-Your federal resume’s content officially begins with an opening summary statement, which should consist of a few sentences explaining your desire for the job and your top skills and qualifications.
+Your federal resume’s content officially begins with an opening summary statement, a few sentences explaining your desire for the job and your top skills and qualifications.
 You can format this section as a few phrases in a bulleted list and include the following in your federal resume summary:

 - Desired job (official job title)